 Ingredients and Substitutions

 - Peanut butter - The star of the cookie show.
 Creamy peanut butter that has oil separation is key.
 You can use crunchy peanut butter kind if you want little bits of peanuts in the dough though.
 The "no-stir" peanut butter will not work in this recipe.
 Feel free to use any type of nut butter like almond butter, cashew butter, or sunflower butter.

 - Coconut sugar - Used to sweeten the cookies.
 The molasses in the sugar help the dough spread in the oven so the cookies aren't chunky.
 Light brown sugar will work as well.

 - Apple sauce - This is the egg substitute in this recipe.
 I prefer apple sauce over a flax egg because of the extra fruit juice that comes with it which adds a delicious hint of sweetness and helps the cookies spread.
-If you prefer a flax egg, you will want to make 2 for this recipe (2 Tbsp flax meal + 6 Tbsp water).
+If you prefer a flax egg, you will want to make 2 for this recipe (2 tablespoon flax meal + 6 tablespoon water).

 - Oat flour - The gluten free flour used in these cookies.
 It adds a soft nutty flavor that pairs really well with the peanut butter.
 You can use store bought oat flour or make your own at home by blending up rolled oats in a food processor.
 All purpose or gluten free 1:1 baking flour will also work.

 - Chocolate chips - I use mini vegan chocolate chips so that the cookies are filled with chocolate in every bite.
 Any type of chocolate chips, chocolate chunks, or chopped up chocolate bars swill work.
 Be sure to use a vegan brand if desired.